alexellis/derek/README.md

 ### Core features

+Derek is a bot for GitHub designed to reduce fatigue for maintainers and to delegate permissions to non-admin users in your community or team.

 * Let non-admin users manage Issues and PRs by commenting `Derek <command>`
 * Enforce [Developer Certificate of Origin (DCO) checking (optional)](https://developercertificate.org)
 * Automatically label/flag PRs without a *Description*